selforganising/book/about/presenter.md

 ##First rule of presenting

-Never say *"I"* in a presentation.
-You are not presenting your work; you are presenting your group's work.
+Do not say *"I"* in a presentation.
+You are presenting the group's work, not your own.